The East Huntington Bridge connects Huntington, West Virginia with Proctorville, Ohio and spans the Ohio River.

 The bridge’s segments were placed together piece by piece.
 The segments, which weighed roughly 200 tons, were hoisted by crane and joined to a 360 foot, “A” shaped concrete tower already in the river.
 The design, stringing a bridge up by cable, was first used in Europe in the 1950’s using steel.
 Then in the 1970’s they began using concrete for these cable-stayed bridges.
 Huntington’s East End Bridge is the second concrete, cable-stayed bridge.1

-Currently, the bridge exits onto U.S. Route 60 and West Virginia State Route 2, however, a later phase would have extended the span further south to the junction of U.S. Route 60 and 8th Avenue.
+Currently, the bridge exits onto US 60 and WV 2, however, a later phase would have extended the span further south to the junction of US 60 and 8th Avenue.

 - Designation: WV 104, OH 607